You have no items in your cart. Want to get some nice things?Go shopping

 - Apple and almond welsh cakes

 Seasonal spotlight: apples

-Needing little introduction, the humble apple is a star come autumn.
+Needing little introduction, the humble apple is a star come late September.
 Apples pair especially well with cinnamon and toffee, making them a favourite for hearty, seasonal baking.
 You’ll know if an apple is ripe if you gently push it upwards and the stalk breaks.

 If you have an apple tree laden with fruit, why not have the apples pressed into juice?
 You can often give the bottles a name of your choice, making them great seasonal gifts or contributions to Christmas hampers for foodies.

 - Forage for blackberries for jam or baking

 - Press the last of the summer flowers

 - Make the most of eating outdoors